Local Rules of NSRCC

-All artificial surface and constructions within the margin of water hazards, including concrete embankments and bridges are integral parts of the course.
+All artificial surfaces, constructions and fences within the margin of penalty areas, including concrete embankments and bridges are integral parts of the course.
 Geotextile material covering the face of bunkers is an integral part of the course.

 6. PENALTY AREAS (Rule 17)

 Penalty areas are defined with either red or yellow stakes.

 If a ball is in the penalty area, including when it is known or virtually certain that a ball that has not been found came to rest in the penalty area, the player has these relief options, each for one penalty stroke:

 - as an extra option, drop the original ball or another ball in the Dropping Zone.
 The Dropping Zone is a relief area under Rule 14.3.